nathan-barry/nathan.rs/content/posts/calculus.md

 $$=f(a)+\frac{f^\prime(a)}{1!}(x-a)+\frac{f^{\prime\prime}(a)}{2!}(x-a)^2+\frac{f^{(3)}(a)}{3!}(x-a)^3+\dots$$

-It must be that $|x-a|<R$.
+It must be that $|x-a|\lt R$.
 If this is the case, then the series will converge to the actual function.
 If not, then it diverges from it, making it useless.

 ### Maclaurin Series
 A Maclaurin Series is a Taylor Series that is centered at 0 (aka $a = 0$).